Spain beats England to win Women's World Cup, completing its rise to the sport's summit

 Spain, amid a rapid transformation of women's soccer back home, won its first title.

-Spain, just four years after winning its first-ever Women's World Cup game, conquered the tournament with clockwork movement and precise passing, everything that its burgeoning girls soccer academies are teaching back home.
+Spain, just four years after winning its first-ever Women's World Cup game, conquered the tournament with clockwork movement and precise passing, everything that its burgeoning girls soccer academies are teaching from Andalusia to Catalunya.

 La Roja beat England, 1-0, in Sunday's finale, in Game 64 of a wildly successful World Cup that highlighted the sport's evolution.
 It has become a more technical, tactical game.
 And no team has shaped that game, or driven the evolution, more than Spain, whose new-age prowess was on full display at Stadium Australia.